kingandunion/avalon-resilient-connector/doc/user-guide.md

 ## Create Avalon workspace

-Navigate to the newly create incident in IBM Resilient and select `Avalon: Create Workspace` from the `Actions` menu:
+Navigate to the newly created incident in IBM Resilient and select `Avalon: Create Workspace` from the `Actions` menu:

 ![create-workspace](./screenshots/05-create-workspace.jpg)